wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 ### StreamingLLM
 [Xiao et al., 2023](https://arxiv.org/abs/2309.17453) [^ref-streamingllm]

-To support super-long context, an artificial **attention sink** was used to preserve model quality.
+To support super long context, an artificial **attention sink** was used to preserve model quality.

 <!-- TOC --><a name="flashattention"></a>
 ### FlashAttention